syncfusion-content/xamarin.android-docs/xamarin-android/SfSunburstChart/Getting-Started.md

 ---
 # Getting Started

-This section explains you the steps required to populate the sunburst chart with data, data labels, legend and title.
-This section covers only the minimal features that you need to know to get started with the sunburst chart.
+This section explains you the steps required to populate the SunburstChart with data, data labels, legend and title.
+This section covers only the minimal features that you need to know to get started with the SunburstChart.

-## Reference Essential Studio components in your solution
+## Adding SunburstChart Reference

 After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,

-{Syncfusion Installed location}\Essential Studio\15.2.0.40\lib
+{Syncfusion Installed location}\Essential Studio\15.3.0.33\lib

 N> Assemblies are available in unzipped package location in Mac.